 The PC muscles run from the pubic bone in the front to the coccyx (tail) bone in the back.
-The muscles lie about an inch beneath the surface, supporting the pelvic organs).
+The muscles lie about an inch beneath the surface and look a bit like a hammock (holding up the pelvic organs).

 Other things that are helpful when identifying the PCs: